pytest-dev/blog.pytest.org/content/posts/2016/pytest-development-sprint.md

 In total [35 pull requests were merged](https://github.com/pytest-dev/pytest/pulls?utf8=%E2%9C%93&q=is%3Apr%20is%3Amerged%20updated%3A2016-06-20..2016-06-27%20) to pytest, and [at least 12](https://bitbucket.org/hpk42/tox/pull-requests/?state=MERGED) to tox, not to mention many others to plugins.

+(It is worth noting that this is not an exhaustive list of all features that will go into pytest 3.0; a separate post will the full release notes will be made once the release is done.)

 |   | |
 | ------------- | ------------- |
 | ![Learning outside]({attach}images/sprint_workingoutside.jpg){.img-rounded} | ![Stickers 2.0]({attach}images/sprint_stickers.jpg){.img-rounded}   |